 The flavor could almost be described as “spicy”- with gingery tones and a bomb of citrus zest.
 Fasten your seatbelts!

 The fruits are often dried, and can even be mixed into a paste with Hardy Kiwis to form fruit leather.
 They are renowned in the orient for their medicinal virtues, and in Chinese Medicine, they’re still used in many of the same ways as ginseng.

-The common or garden Passionfruit is a tropical species, but there are others from the Passiflora family that can be grown in a temperate climate.
+The common or garden Passionfruit is a tropical climbing plant, but there are others from the Passiflora family that can be grown in a temperate climate.

 The Blue Passion Flower (Passiflora caerulea) is the most well-known of the hardier species and is often planted in ornamental gardens.

-Its egged-sized fruits which ripen dark yellow-orange aren’t nearly as good as those of its tropical cousin, but as a semi-evergreen climber with incredible flowers, it has its merits.
+Its egg-sized fruits, which ripen dark yellow-orange, aren’t nearly as good as those of its tropical cousin, but as a semi-evergreen climber with incredible flowers, it has its merits.

 Whilst literature is a bit vague on the nuances between species, Passionflowers are renounced in herbal medicine for their sedative qualities when brewed in teas or made into tinctures, etc.

 There is also an intriguing member of the Passiflora family described in the herbaceous section with superior fruits…

 - The price includes Four (4) “Possum Purple” Passion Fruit Plants with USPS Shipping.
 These…